nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/digital-signature.md

 ## Use

-When the Digital Signature add-on is installed on your Nuxeo Platform, you get some new tabs in your Nuxeo interface:
+When the Digital Signature addon is installed on your Nuxeo Platform, you get some new tabs in your Nuxeo interface:

 *   Users have a new **Certificates** tab in their **Home**, from which they can [generate their certificate](#generating-certificate) to be able to sign documents.
     ![]({{file name='signature-home-certificate-tab.png'}} ?w=650,border=true)